jenkinsci/nodejs-plugin/README.md

     config-file-provider plugin to setup custom NPM settings
 -   Add a lightweight support to DSL pipeline
 -   Force 32bit architecture
--   Relocate npm cache folder using pre defined streategies
+-   Relocate npm cache folder using pre defined strategies
 -   Allow use of a mirror repo for downloading and installing NodeJS.

 ## Usage